 Visit: The Stearns Center for Teaching and Learning is located in Suite 412 of Innovation Hall, Fairfax Campus.

 Mail: Stearns Center for Teaching and Learning, George Mason University, 4400 University Drive MS 4D6, Fairfax, VA 22030

 Show All | Hide All

-The mission of George Mason University’s Center for Teaching and Faculty Excellence (CTFE) is to provide leadership in promoting, supporting, and celebrating educational excellence.
+The mission of George Mason University’s Stearns Center for Teaching and Learning is to provide leadership in promoting, supporting, and celebrating educational excellence.
 We pursue our mission through working with Mason faculty to enhance their skills as educators, as reflective practitioners in their disciplines, and as scholars in teaching, learning, and research.
-CTFE seeks to promote a climate of shared intellectual exploration and openness and to advocate for academic initiatives related to educational and faculty enhancement.
-CTFE collaborates with academic, academic support, administrative, and University Life offices to offer resources and support to faculty from across the Mason community at all stages of their academic careers, including graduate students, part-time faculty, and full-time faculty.
+The Stearns Center for Teaching and Learning seeks to promote a climate of shared intellectual exploration and openness and to advocate for academic initiatives related to educational and faculty enhancement.
+The Stearns Center collaborates with academic, academic support, administrative, and University Life offices to offer resources and support to faculty from across the Mason community at all stages of their academic careers, including graduate students, part-time faculty, and full-time faculty.

 ~ as exemplified by our attention to the highest ethical standards in all domains

 ~ as exemplified by our commitment to fostering a diverse community that welcomes the ideas of faculty and graduate students of all backgrounds, across all disciplines and fields of inquiry

 ~ as exemplified by our focus on a personalized professional development approach for the members of our community and by fostering faculty and graduate student success

 ~ as exemplified by our commitment to working with our partners and key stakeholders to provide robust teaching and learning environments for our students through ongoing professional and curricular development